Table of contents

 • A Shell can be made using a text editor of your preference.

 • A Shell program is executed similarly to Shell commands.
-You only need to type the program's name along with Enter key.
+You only need to type the program's name along with the Enter key.

-• A Shell program is a simple program consisting of primitive shell commands.
+• A Shell program is a simple program consisting of primitive Shell commands.

 • Shell programs are in free format.
 That means a program is correct if its shell commands follow the syntax.
 You can use blank lines, indentation, and whitespace freely.